Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 The CSLB will want to see four full-time years over the last ten years.
 The years do not need to be consecutive, but they do need to be four years in total.

-The following people may be used as Qualifying Individuals to sign off on your experience when applying for the C-23 license:
+The following people may be used as a certifier to sign off on your experience when applying for the C-23 license:

 Filling out the C-23 License Application